neurodebian/neurodebian/sphinx/derivatives.rst

 NeuroDebian "Derivatives"
 *************************

+.. replace with icons eventually

+`Live CD/USB Media`_ | `Virtual Appliances`_ | `Cloud Solutions`_

-NeuroDebian_ is not a *Linux distribution* in a traditional sense because we work within Debian_ project thus not providing our custom installer etc.  But we are a Linux-distribution providing a repository of up-to-date builds and maintaining a :ref:`chap_vm` deployment of Debian.
-Because of the openness and modularity of Debian other enthusiasts develop customized derivative solutions based to address a particular demand.
+NeuroDebian_ is not a *Linux distribution* in a traditional sense because we are working within Debian_ project thus not providing our custom installer etc.  But we are a Linux-distribution providing a repository of up-to-date builds and maintaining a :ref:`chap_vm` deployment of Debian.
+Because of the openness and modularity of Debian other enthusiasts develop customized derivative solutions to address their particular needs.

-This page presents such *derivative* projects which are tuned for particular domains of application in neuroscience and rely on NeuroDebian_ as the origin for necessary tools.
+This page presents some of such *derivative* projects which are tuned for particular domains of application in neuroscience and rely on NeuroDebian_ as the origin of necessary tools.

 .. note::

    These projects are not maintained by NeuroDebian_ team.
 Please direct all you support inquiries to respective authors/maintainers.

 Live CD/USB Media
 =================